 Methanex (MEOH) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the methanol supplier had gained 13.78% in the past month.
-In that same time, the Basic Materials sector gained 14.91%, while the S&P 500 gained 5.51%.
+Heading into today, shares of the methanol supplier had gained 6.75% over the past month, lagging the Basic Materials sector's gain of 9.09% and outpacing the S&P 500's gain of 3.75% in that time.

-Wall Street will be looking for positivity from Methanex as it approaches its next earnings report date.
-The company is expected to report EPS of $2.05, up 91.59% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.17 billion, up 15.22% from the year-ago period.
+Investors will be hoping for strength from Methanex as it approaches its next earnings release.
+On that day, Methanex is projected to report earnings of $2.56 per share, which would represent year-over-year growth of 139.25%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.17 billion, up 15.22% from the year-ago period.

-MEOH's full-year Zacks Consensus Estimates are calling for earnings of $5.61 per share and revenue of $4.22 billion.
-These results would represent year-over-year changes of -6.97% and -4.52%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.61 per share and revenue of $4.22 billion.
+These totals would mark changes of -6.97% and -4.52%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Methanex.
+It is also important to note the recent changes to analyst estimates for Methanex.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 5.15% higher within the past month.
-Methanex is currently a Zacks Rank #3 (Hold).
+Methanex is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Methanex has a Forward P/E ratio of 9.89 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.34.
+Digging into valuation, Methanex currently has a Forward P/E ratio of 9.73.
+Its industry sports an average Forward P/E of 12.13, so we one might conclude that Methanex is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.